ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-model is for reusing data queries
+Models are for building reusable data queries.

-controllers are for grouping similar pages (well more like tools (edit /view) for a page type) to ave time writing model usage functions
+Controllers are for grouping a post types different views.

-views are for the buiding the pages themselves
+Views are for buiding the different pages for a post type (both the reading and editing version of it).

 # Automation with Laravel